agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- option.
     declarePostulate : Arg Name → Type → TC ⊤

     -- Declare a new datatype.
-The second argument indicates how many preceding -- types of the third argument are parameters.
-The datatype must be defined -- later using 'defineData'.
+The second argument is the number of parameters.
-    declareData      : Name → Nat → Type → TC ⊤
+    -- The third argument is the type of the datatype, i.e. its parameters and -- indices.
+The datatype must be defined later using 'defineData'. declareData      : Name → Nat → Type → TC ⊤

-    -- Define a declared datatype with constructor definitions.
-The datatype -- may have been declared using 'declareData' or with the keyword -- 'data ... where ... '.
-The second argument is a list of pairs, each -- containing a name of a constructor and its type. defineData       : Name → List (Σ Name (λ _ → Type)) → TC ⊤
+    -- Define a declared datatype.
+The datatype must have been declared using -- 'declareData`.
+The second argument is a list of pairs in which each pair -- is the name of a constructor and its type. defineData       : Name → List (Σ Name (λ _ → Type)) → TC ⊤

     -- Define a declared function.
 The function may have been declared using